Colleges by Location

 Wondering about tuition at Illinois College?
 Here is what you need to know.

-As a full-time domestic student, you were required to pay tuition of $36,870 in 2023.
-Illinois College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2023 were required to pay additional fees in the amount of $600.
+As a full-time domestic student, you were required to pay tuition of $37,976 in 2025.
+Since Illinois College is a private institution, there is no difference in tuition for out-of-state or international students.
+Fees per academic year required of full-time students amounted to $700 in 2025.

 Boarding